rickyl3/weather-app/DESIGN_CHOICES_AND_SCALABILITY.md

 **S3 Bucket**: AWS S3 can be used to host static websites so I made sure to utilize that to host my weather app in case there are issues with running it locally.

 **CloudFront**: I'm aware that this is commonly paired with S3 static website hosting so I decided to include it.
 Although this website won't receive much traffic, it typically acts as a CDN(Content Delivery Network) so it would make the app much faster.
+(Caches content at edge locations, provides HTTPS for security, more cost-effective when scaled, etc.)

 ### Error Handling
 I tried my best to implement error messages for as many different scenarios as I can think of(i.e. network issues, invalid locations, API key problems).
 This made testing a lot easier and it tends to be good practice for improving the user experience by giving them actionable feedback.